paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-024-collection-of-income-tax-at-source-on-wages.md

   (B) proceeds which are not money shall be taken into account at their fair market value.

-(5) **Exception for bingo, keno, and slot machines** — The tax imposed under paragraph (1) shall not apply to winnings from a slot machine, keno, and bingo.
+(5) **Exemption for bingo, keno, and slot machines** — The tax imposed under paragraph (1) shall not apply to winnings from a slot machine, keno, and bingo.

 (6) **Statement by recipient** — Every person who is to receive a payment of winnings which are subject to withholding shall furnish the person making such payment a statement, made under the penalties of perjury, containing the name, address, and taxpayer identification number of the person receiving the payment and of each person entitled to any portion of such payment.